Mortgage Q&A Friday: “What is a conventional mortgage loan?”

 A “conventional mortgage” simply refers to any mortgage loan that is not insured or guaranteed by the federal government.

-Additionally, these types of loans may be conforming or non-conforming, with the former meeting the standards set forth by government-sponsored entities Fannie Mae and Freddie Mac.
+Additionally, these types of loans may be conforming or non-conforming, with the former meeting the standards set forth by government-sponsored enterprises Fannie Mae and Freddie Mac.

-One major factor that determines whether a mortgage is conforming or not is loan amount – loans over the conforming loan limit are considered jumbo mortgages and will come with a higher mortgage rate as a result.
+One major factor that determines whether a mortgage is conforming or not is the loan amount – loans over the conforming loan limit are considered jumbo mortgages and will come with a higher mortgage rate as a result.
 Still, both types of loans are considered conventional.

-These days, conventional mortgages (whether conforming or not) typically have higher down payment and credit score requirements than government loans, and if the loan-to-value ratio exceeds 80 percent on a conventional loan, private mortgage insurance is required by the mortgage lender.
+These days, conventional mortgages (whether conforming or not) typically have higher down payment and credit score requirements than government loans, and if the LTV exceeds 80 percent on a conventional loan, private mortgage insurance is required by the mortgage lender.

-However, conventional mortgages provide more flexibility because they may kept on the original lender’s books, meaning they can set their own underwriting guidelines and risk appetite.
+However, conventional mortgages provide more flexibility because they may be kept on the original lender’s books, meaning banks can set their own underwriting guidelines and risk appetite.

-Now let’s turn our attention to mortgage loans that are backed by the federal government are referred to as “government loans,” or “govie loans” for short.
+Now let’s turn our attention to mortgage loans that are backed by the federal government, referred to as “government loans,” or “govie loans” for short.

 The most popular of the government loans is the FHA loan, which is a mortgage backed by the Federal Housing Administration (FHA), an arm of the Department of Housing and Urban Development’s (HUD) Office of Housing.

 In fact, many suggest that FHA lending essentially replaced subprime lending, though during the boom, it was quite the opposite.
 Nobody was interested in government loans because private lenders had the most attractive (yet risky) loan programs.